 - Lastly, MemberPress allows your customers to be a member of multiple membership levels.
 This isn't the case with all membership plugins.
 Score!

 As you know, there are many membership plugins available in the WordPress ecosystem and each of them has its own strengths.
-Again, MemberPress has a great range of options but those options are not difficult to navigate.
-As you'll see in this tutorial, we will get MemberPress up and running with WP Courseware in no time at all.
+Again, this membership plugin has a great range of options but those options are not difficult to navigate.
+As you'll see in this tutorial, we will get this setup configured in no time at all.